information, benefit, side effects, review, does it work for

-I have come across very little human research regarding the use of GABA supplements for anxiety in humans.
+I have come across little human research regarding the use of GABA supplements for anxiety in humans.
 Some people have noticed better relaxation and sleep when taking more than one or two grams.
 One gram equals 1,000 milligrams.
 However, at these dosages, one wonders whether other herbs and nutrients that have relaxation potential may be more cost effective.
-Good Night Rx is a more effective herbal product for sleep.
+Good Night Rx is a more effective herbal product for sleep induction and maintenance.

 Relaxation and immunity enhancement effects of gamma-aminobutyric acid

 administration in humans.

 The effect of orally administrated gamma-aminobutyric acid on relaxation and immunity during stress has been investigated in humans.
 Two studies were conducted.
 The first evaluated the effect on brain waves.
 Electroencephalograms (EEG) were obtained after 3 tests on each volunteer as follows: intake only water, GABA, or L-theanine.
 After 60 minutes of administration, treatment significantly increases alpha waves and decreases beta waves compared to water or L-theanine.
 These findings denote that it not only induces relaxation but also reduces anxiety.
 The second study was conducted to see the role of relaxant and anxiolytic effects on immunity in stressed volunteers.
 Eight acrophobic subjects were divided into 2 groups.
 All subjects were crossing a suspended bridge as a stressful stimulus.
 Immunoglobulin A (IgA) levels in their saliva were monitored during bridge crossing.
 Placebo group showed marked decrease of their IgA levels, while GABA group showed significantly higher levels.
 In conclusion, GABA could work effectively as a natural relaxant and its effects could be seen within 1 hour of its administration to induce relaxation and diminish anxiety.